Scala (company): History

 In 1994 Scala released Multimedia MM400 and InfoChannel 500.

-In 1996, due to the bankruptcy of Commodore, Scala left the Amiga platform and started delivering the same applications under MS-DOS.
+Due to bankruptcies of Commodore and Escom in 1994 and 1996 respectively, Scala left the Amiga platform and started delivering the same applications under MS-DOS.
 Scala Multimedia MM100, Scala Multimedia Publisher and Scala InfoChannel 100 were released for the x86 platform.
-Scala MM100 won Byte Magazine's "Best of Comdex" in 1996.
+Scala Multimedia MM100 won Byte Magazine's "Best of Comdex" in 1996.

 Corporate governance

 As of December 2013, the CEO of Scala is Tom Nix, who was formerly a regional vice president.
 Nix succeeds Gerard Bucas, who retired after nine years.

+Products

 Scala Multimedia

 The first versions for the Amiga computer were a video titler and slide show authoring system.
 Scala was bundled with typefaces, background images, and a selection of transition effects to be applied to them.
 The artwork was designed by Bjørn Rybakken.
 Scala was also capable of working with Genlock equipment to superimpose titles over footage played through the devices video input.

 Succeeding versions of the program on the same platform added features such as animation playback, more effects ("Wipes") and the ability to interact with multimedia devices through a programming language called "Lingua" (Latin for "language").

 With its move to Windows, Scala became more complex and gained the ability to support languages such as Python and Visual Basic.